 Certain people can choose whether to be in the assistance unit:

 - A grantee relative who is not a parent, such as a grandparent aunt, or stepparent, does not have to be included in the assistance unit.
-The income and assets of the grantee relative do not count unless she or he is included in the unit.
 (The spouse of a grantee relative who is not a parent cannot be included.)
-106 C.M.R. § 204.320.
-A grantee relative who is not a parent is exempt from the time limit and work program if the grantee relative chooses not to be included in the unit.
-See Who is exempt from the time limit and Work Program?.
+106 C.M.R. §§ 704.305; 704.320(A).
+The income of the grantee relative does not count unless she or he is included in the unit.
+Also, grantee relative who is not a parent and who chooses not to be included in the unit is exempt from the time limit and work program.
+See Who is exempt from the time limit and Work Program?
 A grantee relative can make this choice at any time.

 - A woman who qualifies for benefits for herself on the basis of pregnancy has a choice about whether to include her children in the assistance unit.
-106 C.M.R. § 204.305(D).
-For example, if child support is more than the child’s share of the grant (about $100) plus the $50 pass through, see Does DTA ever count money as income even if you do not get it?, it is probably better for the child not to be in the assistance unit.
+106 C.M.R. § 704.305(A)(4).
+For example, if child support is more than the child’s share of the grant (about $100) plus the $50 pass through, see What happens if your child’s father (or mother) pays child support?, it is probably better for the child not to be in the assistance unit.
 But once the baby is born, the mother cannot get benefits for herself unless all children are included in the assistance unit.

 - A teen parent who is getting TAFDC on her parent’s grant can choose whether to get TAFDC for her child.
-The teen parent not might not want to get TAFDC for the child if she is getting child support or Social Security benefits for the child.
-See DTA Transitions, August 2004, p.
+The teen parent not might to get TAFDC for the child if she is getting child support or Social Security benefits for the child.
+106 C.M.R. § 704.320(B); DTA Transitions, Aug.
+2004, p.
 3.

 Jane lives with her aunt and cousins who get TAFDC benefits.
 Jane has income from child support, so her aunt does not include her in the TAFDC unit and her income does not count in determining the aunt’s and cousins’ TAFDC eligibility.

 Wretha is taking care of her grandchild, Laurene, who is six years old.
-Wretha has no income but chooses to receive a grant only for Laurene.
-Laurene’s grant is based on the “exempt” standard, see How much income can you have and still get TAFDC?, and Wretha does not have to meet the Work Program requirements.
-Benefits for Laurene will also not be subject to the time limit.
+Wretha chooses to receive a grant only for Laurene.
+Wretha does not have to meet the Work Program requirements.
+Benefits for Laurene will not be subject to the time limit.